Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Internet gateway**

-Question 12

-_Your company is migrating its services to the AWS Cloud.
-The DevOps team has heard about **Infrastructure as Code** and wants to investigate this concept.
+_Q12: Your company is migrating its services to the AWS Cloud.
+The DevOps team has heard about Infrastructure as Code and wants to investigate this concept.
 Which AWS service would they investigate?_

 **AWS CloudFormation**

+> AWS CloudFormation is a service that helps you model and set up your Amazon Web Services resources so you can spend less time managing those resources and more time focusing on your applications that run in AWS

 Question 13